conceptadev/rockets-react/packages/react-data-provider/README.md

 ```

 - `baseUrl` (optional): The base URL for all HTTP requests.
 This can be an environment variable instead.
-- `onRefreshTokenError` (required): A callback function that handles errors occurring during the token refresh process.
+- `onRefreshTokenError` (optional): A callback function that handles errors occurring during the token refresh process.

 ### BaseUrl in the .env file